coddingtonbear/django-mailbox/docs/index.rst

 This small Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).

+The Django-mailbox retrieves the e-mail messages by eg. IMAP, POP and then erases them to not download again the next time.
+Django-mailbox is not a typical mail program, and is a development library that makes it easy to process email messages in Django.
+A mailbox in that case plays the role of a message queue that needs to be processed.
+Messages processed from the queue are removed from the queue.

 Contents:

 .. toctree::